triveni132/SocialSphere/README.md

 - 👥 **Follow System**
   Follow or unfollow other users; user feed updates accordingly.

-- 🔄 **Real-Time Updates**
-  All interactions update instantly using JavaScript's in-memory model.

 - 📱 **Responsive UI**
   Clean, modern design that works on mobile, tablet, and desktop.